Loading Results

 woman runner throws a shadow as she hunches over on her knees

 Everyone who has exercised in hot, humid conditions knows it feels harder to perform.
-The decreased tolerance is because hot, humid environments strains your body's ability to regulate its temperature thermoregulatory and functions, which decreases your exercise capacity and increase your risk of dehydration and heat stress.
+The decreased tolerance is because hot, humid environments strain your body's ability to regulate its thermo-regulatory functions, which help to maintain a steady internal body temperature.
+This decreases your exercise capacity and increases your risk of dehydration and heat stress.

 How Your Body Handles Heat